 Elements form a compound.
 For instance, the combination of sodium and chlorine atoms results in the formation of table salt or sodium chloride.
 The elements in a compound are held together by chemical bonds.
 Many of the elements that occur naturally on Earth are chemically combined.
 Some of the compounds crucial to life are water, sodium chloride, carbon dioxide, etc.

 A mineral is a chemical compound, often in crystalline form, and usually abiogenic, i.e. not produced by the activity of living organisms.
-Nevertheless, a pure mineral would be a type of mineral made up of elements in uncombined form but with a distinct mineral structure.
+Nevertheless, a pure mineral would be a type of mineral made up of elements in an uncombined form but with a distinct mineral structure.
 Examples of pure minerals are gold, silver, carbon, aluminum, cobalt, copper, lead, iron, mercury, silicon, sulfur, tin, zinc, etc.

 Mineral, in the context of nutrition, is defined as a chemical element that is needed as an essential nutrient.
 Minerals are just one of the four groups of essential nutrients; the others are vitamins, essential fatty acids, and essential amino acids.
 In humans, the essential elements are (1) bulk elements, (2) macrominerals, and (3) trace elements.
-The bulk elements, which comprise the bulk of human diet, are carbon, hydrogen, oxygen, and nitrogen.
+The bulk elements, which comprise the bulk of the human diet, are carbon, hydrogen, oxygen, and nitrogen.
 The macrominerals, which are essential as well but in relatively lower amounts than the bulk elements, are calcium, phosphorus, potassium, sodium, chlorine, and magnesium.
 A trace element is a chemical element required for survival but needed in very small quantities.
 Examples of trace elements are sulfur, iron, chlorine, cobalt, copper, zinc, manganese, molybdenum, iodine, and selenium.